 The difference between good, bad, and ugly debt

 When it comes to growing your business, it’s important to differentiate the different types of debt.
 Saying all debt is bad is an oversimplification and could limit your growth potential.
-As any business owner knows, restricted cash flow is not only frustrating, it can be devastating to the success of your business.
+Restricted cash flow is not only frustrating, but it can also be devastating to the success of your business.
 That’s why it’s helpful to identify the three different types of debt: good, bad, and ugly.

-Good Debt is tied to a positive ROI.
-That means the cost of the loan or investment costs less than the value you get out of it.
-E.g. If you take out a loan that totals $20,000 for a business opportunity that increases sales by $60,000, that’s a good investment using good debt well.
+Good debt is tied to a positive ROI.
+This means the cost of the loan or investment costs less than the value you get out of it.
+For example, if you take out a loan that totals $20,000 for a business opportunity that increases sales by $60,000, that’s a good investment using good debt well.

 Bad debt is any debt that costs more than you get out of it, also known as negative ROI.
-E.g. If you take out a loan that totals $20,000 for a business opportunity that increases sales by $10,000, that’s a bad investment.
-[NB: We’re not referring to Bad debt in the accounting sense, which is accounts receivable that will not be collected for whatever reason.]
+For example, if you take out a loan that totals $20,000 for a business opportunity that increases sales by $10,000, that’s a bad investment.
+[Note: We’re not referring to dad debt in the accounting sense, which is accounts receivable that will not be collected for whatever reason.]
 Bad debt is often taken on to cover sudden expenses or to purchase items that rapidly lose their value.
 Good debt can also turn bad if the debtor has no strategy to pay it off.
-You can help prevent good debt becoming bad debt by estimating the potential ROI of ahead of time with our ROI calculator.
+You can help prevent good debt from becoming bad debt by estimating the potential ROI of ahead of time with our ROI calculator.

-To learn more about theses different types of debt, and how to stop good, going bad, and bad turning ugly, read the in-depth debt article.
+To learn more about these different types of debt, and how to stop good, going bad, and bad turning ugly, read the in-depth debt article.

 Calculating ROI is quite simple.
 The hardest part is estimating the net profit you stand to make from your investment.
 The formula is: ROI(%) = (Net profit / Investment) x 100.
 The answer is a percentage of your initial investment.
 But to make things simple, we’ve created a handy ROI Calculator that does the number crunching for you.